vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-online-2022-09-19.md

 2) Please download and extract (un-zip) [this zip file](https://github.com/sheffield-bioinformatics-core/r-online/raw/master/CourseData.zip) into the directory on the computer that you wish to work in

-3) Create an RStudio project using the menu **File -> New Project -> Existing Directory** and browse to the directory that you extraced the zip file to.
-Rstudio will refresh so that the working directory corresponds to the course data folder.

-4) Type the following into the R console to install some extra R packages required for the workshop
+3) Type the following into the R console to install some extra R packages required for the workshop

 ```
 install.packages("dplyr")